elliotsyx/team1-final-project/Proposal.md

 ### The planned analyses/visualizations/coding challenges:

--various plots, such as boxplots, scatter plots, and pie charts with analysis
+- Various plots, such as boxplots, scatter plots, and pie charts with analysis

--a visual map shows the incidents in different boroughs across NYC
+- A visual map shows the incidents in different boroughs across NYC

--coding challenge: Using time series to conduct the prediction of Incident Rate( decompose
+- Coding challenge: Using time series to conduct the prediction of Incident Rate( decompose

 ### The anticipated data sources: